Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Noah reaffirmed, "There was never a reason for any of us to fight in the first place.
 You did the right thing, in my opinion."

-She turned and faced him, "The actions you believe to be correct don't always lead to good outcomes.
+She turned and faced him, "_The actions you believe to be correct don't always lead to good outcomes_.
 Some situations aren't salvageable.
 That's the nature of war."
-Then, she looked down, "It's beyond anyone's control..."
+Then, looking down on the ground, "It's beyond anyone's control..."

 "Ethel..."